-- a A matter personal to a member of staff that is being considered by a meeting of the council or the staffing committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the Clerk shall notify the chairman of the staffing committee or if he is not available, the Vice-Chairman, of any absence occasioned by illness or other reason and that person shall report such absence to council or staffing committee at its next meeting. - c The Chairman of the staffing committee or in his absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employees.
-The reviews and appraisal shall be reported in writing and is subject to approval by the staffing committee or by the council. - d Subject to the council's policy regarding the handling of grievance matters, the Council's most senior employee (or other employees) shall contact the chairman of the staffing committee or in his absence, the vice-chairman, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of staffing committee or full council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the employee relates to the chairman or vice-chairman of the staffing committee, this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of the full council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The Council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the clerk and/or the Chairman of the Council or staffing committee.
+- a A matter personal to a member of staff that is being considered by a meeting of the Council or the staffing committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the staffing committee or if he is not available, the Vice-Chairman (if there is one), of absence occasioned by illness or other reason and that person shall report such absence to Council or staffing committee at its next meeting. - c The Chairman of the staffing committee or in his absence, the Vice-Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employees.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the staffing committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the staffing committee or in his absence, the vice-chairman of the staffing committee, in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of staffing committee or full council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the employee relates to the chairman or vice-chairman of the staffing committee, this shall be communicated to another member of the staffing committee, which shall be reported back and progressed by resolution of the full council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).